Follow Intuiface:

 Although I’ve already celebrated the tenth anniversary of 40, my eyes aren’t too bad.
 I can see decently well.
 But I still find myself using a browser’s zoom option to increase the font size of certain websites.
 Good luck doing that on a kiosk.
 The option is likely hidden because the store doesn’t want jokers setting hilariously large or small font sizes and the website may not adapt well to different font sizes.
 Wearing coke-bottle glasses?
 Good luck reading the fine print!

-3. They require an internet connection
+3. They require a constant internet connection

 Website content requires Internet connection